dbmi-bgm/cgap-portal/docs/source/docker-local.rst

 It is now possible to run a local deployment of CGAP without installing any system level dependencies other than Docker.
 A few important notes on this setup.

-* Note this is not ideal for active development as you cannot run unit tests or edit source files in the container on the host machine (in your local editor).
+* This is not ideal for active development as you cannot run unit tests or edit source files in the container on the host machine (in your local editor).
+* VERY IMPORTANT: Do not upload the local deployment container image to any registry.

 Start by installing Docker::